briatte/awesome-network-analysis/README.md

 -   [Topographies of Entanglements.
 Mapping Medieval Networks](https://oeaw.academia.edu/TopographiesofEntanglements) - Research platform based at the Austrian Academy of Sciences that focuses on applying network theory and visualisation to medieval history.
 -   [UCL Centre for Organisational Network Analysis (CONA)](https://www.ucl.ac.uk/cona).
 -   [Virtual Observatory for the Study of Online Networks (VOSON)](http://vosonlab.net/) - Research and software development project located at the Australian National University.
+-   [Data Science Group](http://datasciencegroup.pl/) -  Wroclaw (Poland)-based research group, studying complex networks, spread of influence and other network (but not only) topics

 ## Review Articles